The remainder of this notice is identical to the notice issued January 10, with the exception of the dates in the summary and timeline sections.

 - Utilizing INVEST to improve the statewide transportation planning process.

-Funding may be used for staff or consultant time to use the tool, to conduct additional analyses, to develop reports on lessons learned, to identify changes that can be made to projects or processes, to develop cost estimates for improved practices, to estimate benefits of improved practices, and to develop and evaluate action plans to implement these changes.
+The intent of this FHWA research funding opportunity is to develop case studies and analysis showing sustainability improvements that transportation agencies can make through self-evaluation with INVEST and subsequent exploration of promising sustainability practices.
+As such, funding may be used for staff or consultant time to use the tool, to conduct additional analyses of sustainability practices, to develop cases studies and reports on lessons learned, to identify changes that can be made to projects or processes, to develop cost estimates for improved practices, to estimate benefits of improved practices, and to develop and evaluate action plans to implement these changes.

 Assessing the sustainability of current action is only the first step of the process.
 Making changes to improve sustainability is the desired result.
-As such, FHWA is interested in projects that utilize INVEST to assess the sustainability of current practice, identify opportunities for improvement, and implement improvements.
+As such, FHWA is interested in applied research projects that utilize INVEST to assess the sustainability of current practice, identify opportunities for improvement, implement improvements, and document case studies and results of analyses.
 Projects should also quantify as best as possible costs and cost savings as well as benefits to environmental, economic, and social outcomes.

-Each INVEST implementation project should result in a final report that details the work performed, parties involved, roles and responsibilities, issues encountered, lessons learned, sustainability improvements identified, sustainability improvements implemented, analyses of costs and benefits of implementing particular sustainability best practices, recommendations for future action, and recommendations on improving INVEST and adding to the state of the practice.
+Each INVEST implementation applied research project should result in a final report that details the work performed, parties involved, issues encountered, lessons learned, sustainability improvements identified, sustainability improvements implemented, analyses of costs and benefits of implementing particular sustainability best practices, recommendations for future action, and recommendations on improving INVEST and adding to the state of the practice.
+The final report must also include a two page summary case study.
 The final report should be in a form that is sharable with other agencies, and may be posted to the FHWA website.

 Projects will be selected based on the following criteria: